Hiking The Wildcat Hollow

 TRAILS MAY BE SUBJECT TO CLOSURE; CHECK WITH LAND MANAGER FIRST.

-Overall, Wildcat Hollow is the 23rd most popular hiking trail of all 26 hikes in Ohio.
+Overall, Wildcat Hollow is the 22nd most popular hiking trail of all 26 hikes in Ohio.
+Several of the better hiking trails are nearby Wildcat Hollow including Bluegrass Trail, Vesuvius Lakeshore Trail, Kinderhook Horse Trail and Stone Church Horse Trail.